GSA-TTS/federal-website-standards/standards/external-links-research.md

 We’re researching this potential standard.
 Research questions include:
 - Would consistent labeling of external links on federal government sites be valuable for users?
 - How should an external link be defined?
 How do users define it?
-Should it be any link that takes users off the current site?
+Should it be any link that takes users off the current site, or any link that takes users off a .gov site?
 - Do users notice and understand the external link icon?
 - How do users interpret textual indicators that a link will take them away from the current site (e.g., [Get started with Search.gov](https://search.gov/get-started/), [How to write meta descriptions [Google.com]](https://developers.google.com/search/docs/appearance/snippet#meta-descriptions))?
 - Should this standard include guidance on when a link should open in a new window?